Terms of reference

 In accordance with the Act, representations received in connection with the Review will be considered, and steps will be taken to notify consultees of the outcome of the Review.
 This will be done by:

-The review will be completed when the council adopts the Reorganisation of Community Governance Order.
+The Review will be completed when the council determines the outcome of the Review.
+If the decision is to approve the Reorganisation of Community Governance Order will be adopted.

 Any financial and administrative provisions of the reorganisation order will be come into force on a date to be confirmed.

-The electoral arrangements for a new or existing parish council will come into force on 6 May 2027.
+The electoral arrangements for the existing parish council will come into force on the date specified in the Reorganisation Order.

 If you have any questions about the Community Governance Review, please contact: